MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 ##  <a name="bkmk_Rounding"></a> Rounding operations

-Studio supports a variety of rounding operations.
+Studio (classic) supports a variety of rounding operations.
 For many operations, you must specify the amount of  precision to use when rounding.
 You can use either a static precision level, specified as a constant, or you can apply a dynamic precision value obtained from a column of values.

 + If you use a constant, set **Precision Type** to **Constant** and then type the number of digits as an integer in the **Constant Precision** text box.
 If you type a non-integer, the module does not raise an error, but results can be unexpected.